5 small towns in France that feel local, walkable, and worth staying In

 You can reach Arles in about forty minutes by train from Marseille or Avignon.

-Why These Small Towns in France Are Better Than the Big Cities
+Why These Small Towns in France Are Often a Better Choice

 Keep Exploring